Elena Baturina's Symbol Residence Development Supports the Cyprus-Russia Cultural Event

 Symbol Residence is yet another project by Elena Baturina that contributes to stronger international business and cultural ties.
 Her other development in Nur-Sultan, the "Moscow" business center has become a platform for major international public and business projects in Kazakhstan.
 The image of this multi-awarded building has been placed on the Kazakh banknotes.

-Symbol Residence is a luxury residential complex developed by Spanish celebrity architect Ricardo Bofill and his studio 'Taller de Arquitectura.'
-Located in the first coastline it offers its future residents designer apartments with views of the Mediterranean Sea from spacious outdoor terraces.
+Symbol is a luxury residential complex developed by Spanish celebrity architect Ricardo Bofill and 'Taller de Arquitectura.'
+Located in the first coastline, it offers designer apartments with views of the Mediterranean Sea from spacious outdoor terraces.
 The Residence is comprised of 12 floors and 27 apartments; its total area is 7300 square meters.
 The concept offers layout flexibility permitting variations in the apartment's size and typology, as well as developing individual spatial solutions.
 In its private territory there is an underground parking, fitness center, SPA, garden, and a pool.
 The residents will enjoy round-the-clock security, reception and concierge services.